 Tuesday, December 4th at 7:00 pm

-*Suggested Donation: $10 to support BloomBars.
-Free popcorn and refreshments provided.
+*Suggested Donation: $10.
+Proceeds support BloomBars.
+Free organic popcorn.

-BloomScreen Indie Film Night – is a weekly series of independent and foreign films, accompanied by discussions with filmmakers and other experts.
+BloomScreen Indie Film Night – is a weekly series of independent and foreign films, accompanied by discussions with filmmakers, experts, and other guests.

 Directions: The location is a 7 minute walk from Columbia Heights METRO, and parking garages at Target and at Giant.
 Street parking available on 11th St and Kenyon St – next to Tubman ES.